Bank Of America Is Leveraged For Success In Rising Rate Environment

 Source: S&P 500, KBW Indexes

 However, this should be put in context to historical valuation rates for the industry, central banks and the interest rate environment.
-Below is an old graph just after the recession of the historical P/B range for the US Banking sector.
+Below is an old graph just after the recession of the historical P/B range for the US banking sector.
 The bearish season for banking has shifted investor mentality from 2.3x P/B as bank fair value down to 1.0x P/B as fair value.
-Eventually the viewpoint that banking is a cleaner, safer, better capitalized and higher scale business will lead to a revaluation of the sector.
+Eventually, the viewpoint that banking is a cleaner, safer, better capitalized and higher scale business will lead to a revaluation of the sector.

 BAC Valuation:

 Valuation methodology #1 is simple no-growth valuation on tangible book value below.
-If we assume that BAC is back to GDP-type growth (i.e. 2% long-term), then the implied valuation today using where consensus ROTE is used in perpetuity yields a fair value of $31.64.
+If we assume that BAC is back to GDP-type growth (i.e. 2% long term), then the implied valuation today using where consensus ROTE is used in perpetuity yields a fair value of $31.64.

 Source: My Estimates, Goldman Sachs

 Alternatively, I lay out the base case of valuation using a market multiple of 13.5x earnings and my above consensus estimates for the next two years and discount the dividends and terminal value back to today.
-My variant view vs consensus is highlighted in the model in the appendix.
-The bull case utilizes my normalized earnings and assumes that spreads, reserves and noninterest income are mid-cycle normalized by five years out and then the dividends and terminal value is discounted back.
-Note that the P/TBV is inline with the longer-term historical valuation for banks (see chart above).
-The bear case assumes interest rates, NIMs and noninterest revenues are inline with the 5-year lows and reserves rise to mid-cycle levels.
+My variant view vs. consensus is highlighted in the model in the appendix.
+The bull case utilizes my normalized earnings and assumes that spreads, reserves and non-interest income are mid-cycle normalized by five years out and then the dividends and terminal value is discounted back.
+Note that the P/TBV is in line with the longer-term historical valuation for banks (see chart above).
+The bear case assumes interest rates, NIMs and non-interest revenues are in line with the 5-year lows and reserves rise to mid-cycle levels.

 Risks: